renaissance-benchmarks/renaissance/documentation/making-release.md

 To make a release, you first need to put on your wordsmith hat:

 - [ ] Create a draft release on GitHub.
-  - Can be more terse than the web site release announcement.
+  - Can be more terse than the website release announcement.
   - Usually highlights and links to important pull requests.
 - [ ] Write an announcement for the web.
   - Bit more verbose/less technical than the GitHub release announcement.